 Gainesville City Councilwoman Myrtle Figueras read a proclamation from the City, and Clay Christy of Brickhouse Mobile DJ kept the atmosphers festive.
 A special thanks for all our sponsors and volunteers that helped make everything possible.
 A photographer from Runningintheusa posted some great images from this year's race here and we have additional photos on the ADA Memorial site here.

 As part of our ADA awareness campaign in 2015, ABT was lucky enough to have the ADA Legacy Project Tour twice in May.
 The mission of the ADA Legacy Project is to honor the contributions of people with disabilities and their allies by: Preserving the history of the disability rights movement; celebrating its milestones; and educating the public and future generations of advocates.

 The ADA Legacy Project & Tour led by the beautiful Road to Freedom Bus and Captained by Veteran Disability Rights photographer Tom Olin.
 Tom along with assistance from a host of volunteers, traveled well over 20,000 miles through more 30 states, and made over 100 stops along the way.
 The was on full display on the Anniversary July 26th at the Smithsonian Institute in Washington, D.C.
 The tour is moving testament to the work of thousands of disability rights activists, and we commend everyone for their hard work.
-Visit www.ADALegacy.org to read more about the tour and view all the stops it has made thus far.
+Visit www.ADALegacy.org to read more about the tour and all the work of this ongoing project.